magore/allsky-rpi-hq-camera-enclosure/ASSEMBLY.md

     + [![]( thumbnails/WEATHER-SENSOR-COVER-AND-SCREEN_thumbnail.jpg )]( images/BOTTOM-COVER-AND-WEATHER-SENSOR/WEATHER-SENSOR-COVER-AND-SCREEN.jpg )

 ### Weatherproof Gaskets
-+ Secure PG7 and RJ45 feedtrough to bottom cover and weather sheald holder
++ Secure PG7 and RJ45 feedtrough to bottom cover and weather sheild holder
   + The RJ45 has a cover for the inside and outside
   + I am using a 2ft ultrathin cat 5e ethernet cable
     + The weather glad that goes over the jack seals on the headshell of the RJ45 and seals fully